woodystock/learner-materials-react-props-and-state/activities/activity-8-extension.md

 This is because some of the food items are in an array and when they are rendered on the page our program doesn't know there needs to be a white space and comma between each item.

 Using what you know about JavaScript, passing props and inserting logic through curly braces {}, could you write some logic so that favorite foods are joined together nicely with a comma separating each food item?

+# Extension 3 - Interactivity ⭐

+It would be great for our users to be able to add their favourite cats (and dogs?).
+Can you:

+ - Add a form for users to submit new cats, with input text boxes for fields like name, species, fave food, etc. (Hint: the values of these `<input>` elements will need to be stored in state.)
+ - Add a 'submit' button to the form which adds the new cat to the array of cats.
+(Hint: your onClick handler for the button needs to update the array in state.)

 # Well done! 🙌